IgnacioGarcia198/android-kotlin-fundamentals-starter-apps/AboutMeDataBinding-Starter/README.md

-Data binding basics - Starter Code
+Data binding basics - Finished app
 ==================================

-Use as starter code for the Data binding basics codelab.
+This is the app finished according to the tutorial.
 This is the same AboutMe app the you built in a previous codelab.

 Introduction
 ------------

-This starter app provides the completed AboutMe code.
-You will modify the app to use data binding techniques to eliminate calls to findViewById() and access data directly from views.
+This is how the app is supposed to look aftre you apply binding.

 Pre-requisites
 --------------